Which washing powder is best for baby clothes?

 Having a baby can be a beautiful and messy adventure.
 Between dribbles, upchuck and accidents, doing laundry can become a repetitious task!
 Baby skin can generally be more sensitive than adults skin because it is so delicate.
 Although it is easier to wash baby clothes with your regular clothes, this can often cause irritation.

 Sensitive skin can become irritated from using regular laundry detergent or powder.
 At Hudstone Home we believe in using ethical, organic and toxic free washing powder for all washing, but especially for baby clothes.
 We love gentle or sensitive laundry detergent or laundry powder.
-Gentle options have little to no harsh chemicals, oils or fragrances.
+Gentle options like ours have little to no harsh chemicals, oils or fragrances.
 This will have the highest chance of protecting your baby’s sensitive skin from irritation.

 We recommend our sensitive washing powder for baby clothes just to be extra safe.
 The best part?
 It will work on all your other washing too – way more practical than using a specified baby laundry detergent.